Katie-McDonagh/tic-tac-toe/NOTES.md

 src/App.js
 This is the file for App Component.
 App Component is the main component in React which acts as a container for all other components.

+src/App.css
+This is the CSS file corresponding to App Component, main CSS for the app